Protecting Wildlife Habitat

 Directly channeling over US$1.5 Million per Year to the local Communities

-Our Model has positively impacted the lives of over 1,000 Maasai in the areas we operate in
+Our Model has positively impacted the lives of over 1,000 Maasai families in the areas we operate in

 A monthly rental (that increases annually) is paid to the Maasai landowners as a lease for all the land in the conservancies and the company give first priority to family members of the local community for jobs in the camps and conservancies so that over 95% of the staff are drawn from the local people whose parcels of land have been joined together to form the different conservancies.